Are you contemplating studying law in the university or already a law student and wondering what is it about this profession?

 2. The legal profession is at risk

 Here is one of many examples that suggest this.
-OCBC bank in Singapore rolled out an online service to help Singaporeans prepare a will.
+OCBC Bank in Singapore rolled out an online service to help Singaporeans prepare a will.
 Compared to hiring a lawyer for this purpose, which can be costly, this online service is provided free of charge and enables users to complete the will-making process in just 10 minutes.
-AI, Blockchain technology and machine learning has the potential to radically disrupt the legal profession.
+AI, Blockchain technology and machine learning have the potential to radically disrupt the legal profession.

 Another way technology is leaving a telling mark on the legal profession is through the “alternative legal service providers” or “ALSPs” who have broken the mould of the traditional legal service delivery model by leveraging technology.
-According to report, ALSPs in North America and the UK have grown by a quarter in size the last two years.
+According to a report, ALSPs in North America and the UK have grown by a quarter in size in the last two years.

-NOW WATCH: 10 Most In Demand Jobs in Africa Today
+NOW WATCH: 10 Most In-Demand Jobs in Africa Today

 4. Accountants are your direct competitors